mwgribben/abc-of-chairmanship/9_committees.markdown

 ### Considering a draft report

-the draft report should be circulated to members in advance of the meeting, and each paragraph discussed in turn.
+The draft report should be circulated to members in advance of the meeting, and each paragraph discussed in turn.
 Members will make suggestions about improvements in the drafting, although where there are contentious sections it may be necessary to take a formal vote.
 Finally, the Chair will put a formal motion: ‘*That this draft report (or the report as amended if any amendments have been made) be adopted as the report of this working party*’.

 After this motion has been carried, the report is signed by the chair, and is then ready for presentation to the parent body.